ShardulJunagade/EdgeNet-Image-Filters-with-CNNs/README.md

 The project also explores other classical filters like Laplacian and Prewitt filters in the bonus section.

-The complete code can be found in `sobel-hackathon.ipynb` file.
+The complete code can be found in `Sobel Filter (LR).ipynb` file.
 All the preprocessing and splitting data into train and test sets has been done in the `preprocessing.ipynb` file.

-Link to Kaggle Notebooks: [Base Tasks](https://www.kaggle.com/code/sharduljunagade/sobel-hackathon), [Bonus Tasks](https://www.kaggle.com/code/sharduljunagade/bonus-hackathon)

 The project is divided into several key tasks: